The Battle of Cannae: Hannibal’s Most Decisive Victory and Its Aftermath

 The Double Envelopment

 As the Roman line advanced, Hannibal’s center gave ground intentionally.
 The crescent gradually flattened and then reversed into a concave curve as the Romans pushed forward, drawn deep into the Carthaginian formation.
 Meanwhile, Hannibal’s cavalry executed its decisive role.
-On the right, the Iberian heavy cavalry under Hasdrubal (not Hannibal’s brother but a subordinate commander) assailed the Roman cavalry on the allied flank, routed them, and then rode around the rear of the Roman army to strike the other Roman cavalry contingent from behind.
+On the right, the Iberian heavy cavalry under Hasdrubal assailed the Roman cavalry on the allied flank, routed them, and then rode around the rear of the Roman army to strike the other Roman cavalry contingent from behind.
 In short order, both Roman cavalry wings were destroyed or driven off.
+The Numidian cavalry, meanwhile, pinned the allied cavalry on the opposite flank, preventing them from reinforcing their comrades.

 With the cavalry gone, Hasdrubal’s horsemen attacked the rear of the Roman infantry.
 Simultaneously, Hannibal’s Libyan infantry on the wings turned inward and struck the exposed Roman flanks.
 The Roman army, pressed from three sides, began to compress into a tight mass.
 Men were so densely packed that they could not raise their swords or javelins.
+The ancient historian Livy describes the scene: “Those in the rear could not get away, those in front could not advance, the flanks were pressed in, and the whole army became one dense mass.”
 The slaughter continued until nightfall.
 Estimates of Roman dead range from 50,000 to 70,000, with another 10,000 captured.
-Among the dead were Consul Aemilius Paullus, dozens of senior magistrates, and about 80 senators.
-Hannibal lost perhaps 6,000–8,000 men.
+Among the dead were Consul Aemilius Paullus, dozens of senior magistrates, and about 80 senators—roughly one in six of Rome’s ruling elite.
+Hannibal lost perhaps 6,000–8,000 men, mostly among his Gallic mercenaries who had absorbed the initial Roman assault.

 The Aftermath: A Victory Without Peace